Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 VS Code (GitHub Copilot)

-Add the following to your .vscode/mcp.json (workspace) or run MCP: Open User Configuration in the Command Palette for a global setup:
+Add this to your .vscode/mcp.json for the workspace.
+For a global setup, run MCP: Open User Configuration in the Command Palette.

 .vscode/mcp.json